Splendus/ion2vec_pub/README.md

 ```
 conda env create --name ENVIRONMENT_NAME --file ENVIRONMENT.yml
 ```

+Importantly, the Vanilla version runs with *cbow* while the Random Walk uses *skipgram*.
+This is simply due to the fact, that the Vanilla version by Katja adapted only cbow for a start and Tensorflow has only skipgram implemented by default.
+One would have to write a [TensorFlow cbow version from scratch](https://gist.github.com/yxtay/a94d971955d901c4690129580a4eafb9)

 ### Vanilla
 The vanilla training runs via [word2vec_pix.py](word2vec_pix.py), which bases on [gensim](https://radimrehurek.com/gensim/models/word2vec.html)[^1].
 Note that it can run in either slow (python only) or fast mode (cython).
 For the fast version, the `word2vec_inner.*` files and the `build` directory are needed. `word2vec_pix.py` imports from the files by default but reverts to the slow python-only version in case an import fails.
 It should work the way the directory is set up. <br>